shashank297/HR-Recruitment-Data-Analysis-/README.md

 ## Project Steps
 1. **Scraping Data from LinkedIn:** The data is collected from the professional networking platform LinkedIn using the Python library Beautiful Soup or a similar tool.
 The scraping script is available in the notebook named `Linkedin.ipynb`.

+## Data Info
+## Data Summary
+The provided LinkedIn dataset consists of 7,927 rows and 15 columns, offering a comprehensive overview of job postings available on the platform.
+This dataset can be utilized for data analysis, visualization, and research purposes.
+The job postings encompass various roles such as Data Analyst, Machine Learning Engineer, IT Services, and IT Consulting, located in diverse locations worldwide, with varying salaries and work hours.
+The dataset provides information about the company, role responsibilities, and required skills for each job.
+It serves as a valuable resource for understanding job opportunities in different industries and locations.

+## Column Descriptions
+The dataset contains the following columns:

+- `job_ID`: Unique identifier for each job posting.
+- `job`: The title of the job posting.
+- `location`: The location of the job posting.
+- `company_id`: The unique identifier for the company offering the job.
+- `company_name`: The name of the company offering the job.
+- `work_type`: The type of work offered (e.g., full-time, part-time, etc.).
+- `full_time_remote`: Indicates if the job is a full-time remote position.
+- `no_of_employ`: The number of employees at the company offering the job.
+- `no_of_application`: The number of applications received for the job.
+- `posted_day_ago`: The number of days ago the job was posted.
+- `alumni`: Indicates if the job posting is for alumni of a certain organization.
+- `Hiring_person`: The name of the person responsible for hiring for the job.
+- `linkedin_followers`: The number of LinkedIn followers of the hiring person.
+- `hiring_person_link`: A link to the LinkedIn profile of the hiring person.
+- `job_details`: Detailed information about the job, including responsibilities and requirements.

+## Issues with the Dataset
+The dataset exhibits several issues that require attention:

+1. Dirty Data:
+   - The `job` column contains unnecessary information such as yearly package, technology, company name, and work type (remote) added in the title.
+   - The `no_of_application` column includes values like 'hours' and 'minutes' that should not be present.

+2. Consistency:
+   - In the `posted_day_ago` column, time is added in the form of strings, such as '9 hours' and '8 minutes'.
+   - The `Alumni` column includes strings with the count value ('company alumni').
+   - The `Hiring_person` column contains nicknames added within parentheses.

+3. Completeness:
+   - The `company_id` column is completely blank.

+4. Validity:
+   - The `linkedin_followers` column contains the string 'linkedin_followers' with numbers, where numbers are separated by ' , '.
+   - The `Full_time_remote` column combines involvement and level in one column, separated by '·'.
+   - The `No_of_employ` column combines employees_count and industry in one column, with the 'employees' string added unnecessarily, separated by '·'.
+   - The `location` column combines country, state, and city in one column, separated by ','.

+5. Messy Data:
+   - In the `Job` column, some entries start with capital letters while others are in small letters.
+   - The `company_name` column has inconsistencies in the name, with some letters starting with a lowercase and others with a capital letter.
+   - There are 2,084 duplicate values found in the dataset.

+## Exploratory Data Analysis (EDA) Functions in Python
+During the data cleaning process, the following EDA functions in Python can be applied:
+- `head` and `tail`: Display the top or bottom rows of the dataset.
+- `sample`: Retrieve a random sample of rows from the dataset.
+- `info`: Provide information about the dataset, including column data types and non-null values.
+- `isnull`: Identify missing values in the dataset.
+- `duplicated`: Identify duplicated rows in the dataset.
+- `describe`: Generate descriptive statistics of the numerical columns.

+These functions will assist in understanding the structure and characteristics of the data, enabling effective data cleaning and exploration.

 2. **Data Cleaning:** The collected data is cleaned and preprocessed to ensure its quality and consistency.
 The data cleaning process is performed in the notebook named `Data_Cleaning.ipynb`.

 3. **Exploratory Data Analysis (EDA):** The cleaned data is analyzed to gain insights into various aspects of the recruitment process.
 The EDA is conducted using Python in the notebook named `EDA_Python.ipynb`.